Value Add Real Estate Property Definition And Strategy

 Benefits Value Add Real Estate

-The benefits of value-add real estate investment are numerous and can include:
+The benefits of value-added real estate investment are numerous and can include:

 • An increase in rental revenue from higher rents and/or improved occupancy